-To understand this context we need to step back a second and make a point regarding the previous verses referring to fruit, herb seed, fish, birds, creeping things and beast.
+To understand this context, we need to step back a second and make a point regarding the previous verses referring to fruit, herb seed, fish, birds, creeping things, and beast.
 There is an identical 3-word clause describing each of these reproductive creations.
 You might’ve even been surprised that I didn’t comment on it.
-After all, between Genesis 1.11 and 1.25, it is repeated no less than 10 times: …after his kind, or …after their kind.
+After all, between Genesis 1:11 and 1:25, it is repeated no less than ten times: after his kind, or after their kind.
 I highly suggest you reread these verses to refresh your mind about this.
 You can quickly click here and go over to UnlockBibleMeaning.com to read this online.
-If these words are repeated so frequently there is a reason the author wants you to grasp.
+The frequent repetition of these words is because there’s a reason the author wants you to grasp.

-It doesn’t take rocket science to understand what after his kind, or …after their kind means.
+It doesn’t take rocket science to understand what after his kind, or after their kind means.
 Orange trees give oranges.
 Pepper vines give peppers.
 Salmon breed salmon.
 Parrots give parrots.
 Scorpions give scorpions.
-Rhinoceros give rhinoceros.
-This is referring to the inviolability of one species giving birth to an entirely different species.
+Rhinoceros give rhinoceros; this refers to the inviolability of one species giving birth to an entirely different species.
 We are not talking about the variety withIN a particular species that comes from cross-pollination or cross-breeding or environmental adaptation.
-Yes, there’s variety but no, there’s not, never has been and never will be a transformation of one species into another one.
+Yes, there’s variety, but no, there’s not, never has been and never will be a transformation of one species into another one.
 No new species.

-Although scientists have their own controversy regarding the exact definition of the term species one of the key precepts is to what extent one species can cross breed with another species.
-The general consensus, in scientific circles, is they cannot.
-However, this runs amock of the evolutionary process which indicates that man either descends from or has a common ancestor with apes.
-I really don’t want to get into such controversy.
+Although scientists have their controversy regarding the exact definition of the term species, one of the critical precepts is to what extent one species can crossbreed with another species.
+The consensus, in scientific circles, is they cannot.
+However, this runs amuck of the evolutionary process which indicates that man either descends from or has a common ancestor with apes.
+I don’t want to get into such controversy.

 Here’s the question: What species are humans?

-If you’ve never heard it put this way before I can understand that you’re conceivably having difficulty articulating an answer.
-God, in the above 2 verses, repeats the two words ‘image and likeness four times to help the answer take root and sink in.
+If you’ve never heard it put this way before, I can understand that you’re conceivably having difficulty articulating an answer.
+God, in the above two verses, repeats the two words image and likeness four times to help the answer take root and sink in.

 Humankind is of the kind of God.
 Why were humans created in the image of God?
 That is the question to ask.
 That is the question The Explanation will answer.

 According to the Bible, we are not descendants of some ape, nor do we have a common ancestor.
-Our genes and chromosomes do have some resemblance as we discussed in Inventory of the Universe in the chapter about Human Life and a comparison of genes.
-We know that just as we have chromosomes and genes similar to earthworms, scorpions, grass, and bacteria… the genome is common to all life, but that does not mean we are their descendants.
+Our genes and chromosomes do have some resemblance.
+We discussed this in Inventory of the Universe in the chapter about Human Life and a comparison of genes.
+We know that just as we have chromosomes and genes similar to earthworms, scorpions, grass, and bacteria, the genome is typical of all life, but that does not mean we are their descendants.

-The same above verse in Genesis 1.26, where God tells us humans have the image and likeness of God, He also tells us our relationship to apes and earthworms: ‘…let them (humans created with the image of God) have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.’
+In the same above verse in Genesis 1:26, where God tells us humans have the image and likeness of God, He also tells us our relationship to apes and earthworms.
+“Let them (humans created with the image of God) have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creeps upon the earth.”

 So why haven’t you heard according to what model were humans created before?
-Very good question.
-You’ll receive an answer, shortly… but, if you’ve been following this blog you might’ve already figured it out.
+Excellent question.
+You’ll receive an answer shortly, but if you’ve been following this blog, you might’ve already figured it out.

-This blog post is an excerpt from chapter 8.10 of the book Origin of the Universe
+This blog post is an excerpt from chapter 1.1 of the book Origin of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Were Humans Created or did Humans Originate?
-Creation Day 6
+Please use the Social Network links just below to share this information from The Explanation, Were Humans Created, or did Humans Slowly Originate?
+Day 6